 The next major component is the CPU which plugs into the motherboard’s CPU socket.

 CPU also requires power.
-CPU receives its power from the ATX-12V 8 or 4 pin power connect found on the motherboard.
+The CPU receives its p from the motherboard’s ATX-12V 8 or 4-pin power connection.

-As such, all power supply units also come with 8/4 pin CPU power cable.
-This cable is used to power the CPU and it plugs into the CPU ATX-12V power connector on the motherboard.
+As such, all power supply units also come with an 8/4 pin CPU power cable.
+This cable powers the CPU and plugs into the CPU ATX-12V power connector on the motherboard.

-Note that in many cases, like you can see above, power supply units provide both and 8 and 4 pin connectors.
-While all newer CPUs require an 8 pin cable, a spare 4 pin cable is provided for very old CPUs.
+As shown above, power supply units often provide eight and 4-pin connectors.
+While all newer CPUs require an eight-pin cable, a spare four-pin cable is supplied for ancient CPUs.

 3. Main C13 Power Supply Cable

-Often times when a PC is not turning on at all, the issue lies with a damaged main power cable.
+When a PC is not turning on, the issue is often with a damaged main power cable.

 4. SATA DATA Cables

-SATA is one of the two interfaces, the other one being PCIe, that is used to connect core components to your PC.
+SATA is one of the two interfaces, the other one being PCIe, used to connect core components to your PC.

-SATA interface is basically used to connect storage drives and optical drive (CD/DVD) to your motherboard.
+The SATA interface connects storage and optical drives (CD/DVD) to your motherboard.
 These include the SATA hard disk drives as well as the SATA SSDs.

-All SATA drives require a SATA DATA connection and SATA Power connection.
+All SATA drives require a SATA DATA connection and a SATA Power connection.

 The SATA Data cables have identical ends.
 They connect to the SATA slots on the motherboard on one end and to the SATA port on the hard drives on the other end.

-A couple of these cables are provided with the motherboard, but if you want to add more than two drives to your PC, you may have to procure additional cables separately yourself.
+A couple of these cables are provided with the motherboard, but if you want to add more than two drives to your PC, you may have to procure additional wires separately.

 5. SATA Power Cables

-The SATA Power cables have 15 pin connectors and all SATA drives including the large 3.5″ Hard disk drives as well as the slim 2.5″ SATA SSD drives require a separate SATA power connector.
+The SATA Power cables have 15-pin connectors, and all SATA drives, including the large 3.5″ Hard disk drives and the slim 2.5″ SATA SSD drives, require a separate SATA power connector.

 6. PCIe Power Cables